 Ohio State's online programs rank among nation's best

-The college moved to 22nd in the rankings, putting it in the top 5 percent of nursing programs in the country.
+The college moved to 22nd in the rankings, putting it in the top five percent of nursing programs in the country.
 Rankings were based on quality assessment by deans and graduate studies deans at nursing schools, student selectivity and achievement, faculty resources and research activity.
 Previous rankings were based solely on peer assessment.

 “Our new ranking provides evidence of the exemplary education that we provide in our college,” said Dean Bernadette Melnyk, PhD, RN, CPNP/PMHNP, FAANP, FNAP, FAAN.
-“Our world-class, innovative faculty equip our students with the highest level of skills to transform lives and the future of health care.”
+“Our world-class innovative faculty equip our students with the highest level of skills to transform lives and the future of healthcare.”